 Do you enjoy working with children?
 Are you bilingual?
 Do you have strong math or science skills?
-Then you should become a certified teacher in elementary or secondary education.
+Then you should become a certified teacher in elementary, middle school or secondary education.

 As a teacher, you will be vital to a childís development, affecting his or her emotional, social and academic growth.
 Teachers work:

 The University of North Texas supplies excellent teachers for public and private schools throughout Texas, especially in the areas of bilingual education, English as a second language (ESL), special education, mathematics and science.